 ABOUT US

-Advocates for Immigrants in Detention Northwest (AIDNW) was formed in 2009 out of the NW Detention Center roundtable bimonthly community meetings, where concerned community members, representatives of advocacy groups, social service agencies, faith-based organizations, Congressional liaisons, and immigration officials met to consider immigration and immigration detention issues.
+Advocates for Immigrants in Detention Northwest (AIDNW) was officially formed in 2009, arising out of NW Detention Center roundtable bimonthly community meetings, where concerned community members, representatives of advocacy groups, social service agencies, faith-based organizations, Congressional liaisons, and immigration officials had been meeting since 2005 on immigration and immigration detention issues.
 Participants shared their knowledge and experience, and worked to provide practical assistance to detained immigrants and to increase awareness of the Detention Center now called the Northwest ICE Processing Center.

 Our Vision